sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/student-life/didactic-opportunities.md

 At the end of the path you will receive a certificate of participation and a refund of the tuition fees.

-The call for this year is not been published yet, but you can regularly check this page or the ["Attendance" page of the ACSAI course](https://corsidilaurea.uniroma1.it/en/corso/2024/30786/programmazione), in the "[Honours programme](https://corsidilaurea.uniroma1.it/en/corso/2024/30786/programmazione#bootstrap-fieldgroup-nav-item-honours-programme)" section.
+For the current academic year's call, regularly check the ["Attendance" page of the ACSAI course](https://corsidilaurea.uniroma1.it/en/course/33502).